Best budget record players 2024: affordable turntables tried and tested

 -

-If budget really does mean budget, you’ll be hard-pressed to find a better plug-and-play turntable than Lenco’s eye-catching, cheap-and-cheerful L-85.
+If budget really does mean budget, you’ll be hard-pressed to find a better plug-and-play turntable than Lenco’s eye-catching, cheap-and-cheerful L-85, which can often be found at prices between £80 to £130.
 The semi-automatic, belt-driven turntable features a built-in phono stage and even supports USB recording so you can rip vinyl into MP3 files, so a desire to save money doesn’t starve you of features.
-Even the build quality is decent for the price, and colour options are theoretically plentiful, although you might have to shop around to find the shade you want from the retailer who will actually provide it.
+Even the plastic build quality is decent for the price, and various colour options are theoretically plentiful, although you might have to shop around to find the shade you want from the retailer who will actually provide it (this model has been around since 2016).

-There are plenty of trendy, cheap turntables available that sound poor at best or damage our vinyl at worst, but the Lenco does what the others haven’t been able to: deliver a likeable, enjoyable sound in a competent manner (without, crucially, gouging our precious records).
-This isn’t the sort of turntable that’s going to blow you away with incomparable sonic heft and detail to make a sound engineer swoon, but for the price you’re paying, you could certainly do a lot worse.
+There are plenty of trendy, cheap turntables available that sound poor at best or damage our vinyl at worst, but this Lenco does what the others haven’t been able to: deliver a likeable, enjoyable sound in a competent manner – without, crucially, gouging our precious records.
+This isn’t the sort of turntable that’s going to blow you away with incomparable sonic heft and detail to make a sound engineer swoon, but for this price, you could certainly do a lot worse.

 Read the full Lenco L-85 review